trivett/pfnp_bootcamp/instructor_notes_day_2.md

 - `||`
 - `!`

+## Bouncer lab

+show one with an if/else, then do one with just returning the expression, then with two arguments

-# For and While loops
+# For and While loops OPTIONAL

 There is a handy way to loop through arbitrary data.

 ### for loops